vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 toiletries.
 I finished checkout at 9:50 AM.
 I wore a KN95 mask in the store but did not wear it for most of the outdoor journey to and from the store.

+## Sunday May 2

+In the evening, around 6 PM, I went to Bangkok Thai Cuisine and got a yellow curry with tofu, along with wite rice.
+I wore my KN95 mask while inside, and also waited outside the restaurant for most of the duration.